 The knee joint is made up of the following parts:

-- Three bones that connect to make the joint:
+Three bones that connect to make the joint:

-- Patella, which is the knee cap.
+- The patella, which is the knee cap.

-- Femur, known as the thigh bone.
+- The femur, known as the thigh bone.

-- In order to connect these bones and allow movement there are:
+In order to connect these bones and allow movement there are:

 - Ligaments – These are what connects the bones together and gives us our stability.